madhankumarselvaraj/Williams-lea---Task/README.md

 3. As an API user
 When I access an endpoint using HTTP
 I want to be able to view details of a single product

+# Notes

+If you want show the database info use this link : http://localhost:8080/h2-console/login.jsp?jsessionid=c5b3885200ad5457aab208f2594c811e

+Run the test package to check automated test the API.